 October 1999: Iran reportedly sells Scud-B and Scud-C missiles to the Democratic Republic of the Congo (formerly Zaire).
 Iranian military officers and technicians are on hand to help assemble the missiles.

-November 1999: U.S. intelligence reportedly believes that North Korea recently sold Iran 12 Nodong missile engines.
+November 1999: U.S. intelligence reportedly believes that North Korea sold Iran 12 Nodong missile engines.

 January 2000: Iran commissions three production lines at the Education and Research Institute of the Ministry of Defense.
 They will allegedly help Iran become self-sufficient in the production of HTPB resin, aluminum powder, and potassium chlorite—all of which are useful in the production of solid rocket propellant.